jiokeokwuosa/Codelitt-Backend/README.md

-# Codelitt-Backend
+# GraphQl && NodeJs
 ## Instructions

-The goal of this exercise is to create a backend using Node using a GraphQL arquitecture.
+Backend using Node and GraphQL arquitecture -->Codelitt

 ### The Task